lisp-mirror/airship-scheme/README.md

 Airship Scheme
 ==============

-A new r7rs Scheme implementation, designed to be run within a Common Lisp (CL) environment.
+A new r7rs Scheme implementation, designed to interoperate with a Common Lisp (CL) environment.

 Yes, [an "airship scheme" is a type of scheme](https://en.wikipedia.org/wiki/Imperial_Airship_Scheme)!